 So far, our MPs have called Rogers-Shaw a bad deal ✅, the Competition Bureau has called it a bad deal ✅, but Minister Champagne has not ❌.
 As the one person who can fully stop this buyout, we need Champagne’s full-throated opposition.

-But the deal is FAR from over, and Rogers WILL be fighting back with money, power, and lobbyists.6 Rogers has shown they’re willing to sacrifice buying Freedom Mobile (Shaw’s cell phone carrier) if it means the other parts of the deal will still be approved — AKA the “Freedom Mobile spinoff” scenario.
-But Freedom or no Freedom, as a whole the Rogers-Shaw buyout is bad for people in Canada and should be blocked outright.7-9 Here’s a few quick reasons why:
+But the deal is FAR from over, and Rogers is fighting back with money, power, and lobbyists.7 Rogers has shown they’re willing to sacrifice buying Freedom Mobile (a cell phone carrier owned by Shaw) if it means the other parts of the deal will still be approved — AKA the “Freedom Mobile spinoff” scenario.
+But Freedom or no Freedom, as a whole the Rogers-Shaw buyout is bad for people in Canada and should be blocked outright.8-11 Here’s a few quick reasons why:

 - Loss of home Internet competition: Even if the cell phone portion of the deal is removed, allowing Rogers to buy out Shaw will still give Rogers unprecedented control over vast amounts of Canada’s Internet — a recipe for serious harm to home Internet competition, choice, and affordability in Canada.

 - Loss of innovation: Historically, Shaw has been a first mover and innovator in Canada, building their brand on being one of the first to offer free routers, free wifi hotspots in public, wifi pods at home, and through Freedom, and unlimited mobile data.
 Losing the pressure of Shaw means Rogers, and other giants, have less incentive to provide innovative services to customers.